 Valtaki Beach, Gytheio, Peloponnese

 Visitors can also explore Selinitsa Beach, located on the other side of the shipwreck.
-Here there’s an important nesting site for loggerhead sea turtles during the right season.
-If you happen to get lucky enough to see sea turtles please do not interfere with them.
+Here, there’s an important nesting site for loggerhead sea turtles during the right season.
+If you are lucky enough to see sea turtles, please do not interfere with them.

 Greek Travel Planning Resources